OCBC Bank

 Oversea-Chinese Banking Corporation Limited (華僑銀行有限公司 (Huáqiáo Yínháng Yǒuxiàn Gōngsī)), abbreviated as OCBC, is a Singaporean multinational banking and financial services corporation headquartered at the OCBC Centre.
-As of 2023, it had S$581 billion in assets, making it the second largest bank in Southeast Asia by assets.
-Globally it operates over 400 branches and representative offices in 19 countries, including Indonesia, mainland China, Hong Kong and Macau.
+As of the end of 2024, it had S$625.1 billion in assets, making it the second largest bank in Southeast Asia by assets.
+Globally it operates over 400 branches and representative offices in 19 countries including Malaysia, Indonesia, mainland China, Hong Kong and Macau under subsidiaries OCBC Bank (Malaysia) Berhad, PT Bank OCBC NISP Tbk, OCBC China Limited, OCBC Bank (Hong Kong) Limited and OCBC Bank (Macau) Limited respectively.

-OCBC is one of the world's most highly rated banks, with credit ratings of Aa1 from Moody’s and AA from Standard & Poor's.
-It is also consistently ranked amongst the top three "safest banks in the world" by the magazine Global Finance.
+OCBC is one of the world's most highly rated banks, with credit ratings of Aa1 from Moody's and AA from Standard & Poor's.
+The Asian Banker named OCBC as Singapore's strongest bank in 2018 and 2024.
+OCBC was awarded World's Best Bank (Asia-Pacific) in 2019 and was ranked amongst the top three "safest banks in the world" in 2022 by Global Finance magazine.

-The Asian Banker named OCBC as Singapore's strongest bank for 2018–2019, and the 5th strongest in the Asia–Pacific region under subsidiary Bank OCBC NISP, OCBC Bank (Hong Kong) and OCBC Bank (Macau) respectively.
-OCBC was awarded World's Best Bank (Asia-Pacific) in 2019 by Global Finance Magazine.
-It operates on Malaysia as OCBC Bank (Malaysia) Berhad and is one of Malaysia's largest foreign banks.
+OCBC's founding father – the late businessman and philanthropist Lee Kong Chian's family has been the largest shareholder for almost a century, holding a 28% stake in OCBC.